emacsorphanage/git-gutter/README.md

 which is a plugin of Sublime Text.

+`git-gutter.el` also supports TRAMP so you can use `git-gutter.el` for remote files.

 `git-gutter.el` does not work well with `linum-mode`.
 Please see [git-gutter-fringe](https://github.com/syohex/emacs-git-gutter-fringe)
 which can work with `linum-mode`, if you use `linum-mode`.